ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 ## TL;DR {#tl-dr}

-1.  use `bpf_probe_read_kernel()` to read structs in kernel.
+1.  use `bpf_probe_read_kernel()` to read structs in the kernel.
-2.  in some sense, debuging it to insert `print`.
-Writing a bcc script to testify your ebpf_exporter script is a good debug method.
+2.  in a sense, debuging it to printing.
+Writing a bcc script to test your ebpf_exporter script is a good debugging method.

-## Problem {#problem}
+## The problem {#the-problem}

-We have servers on different zones, which have different subnets.
+We have servers in different zones, which have different subnets.
 We want to use [ebpf_exporter](https://github.com/cloudflare/ebpf_exporter)[^fn:1] to monitor network throughput from subnet1 to subnet2.
-So I need to write some [bcc](https://github.com/iovisor/bcc) scripts.
+So I have to write some [bcc](https://github.com/iovisor/bcc) scripts.

-Some tcp throughput is sending from subnet1 to subnet2 by ipv6.
-But the servers haven't got ture ipv6 address, they have ipv4 addresses embedded into ipv6[^fn:2].
+Some tcp throughput is sent from subnet1 to subnet2 using ipv6.
+But the servers don't have real ipv6 addresses, they have ipv4 addresses embedded in ipv6[^fn:2].

 ```text
 ::ffff:192.168.9.255